Experienced Attorneys Resolving New Jersey Redevelopment Challenges

 It is in the government’s interest to pay as little as possible for the land it intends to acquire.
 Sometimes the true value of the land sought is several times higher than what the government has offered, and it takes experienced lawyers to make sure that truly just compensation is received.

 Take Appropriate Legal Action

 As a property owner, you may take action to protect against the government wrongfully exercising the power of eminent domain or underpaying for the land taken or damaged.

 We can also help you take action to recover property value that has been taken or damaged as the result of inverse condemnation.
 We can help you seek compensation for your losses.

-Please email or call our New Jersey redevelopment attorneys at 609-503-7016 or toll free at 866-640-3271 to speak with one of our lawyers about a consultation or case evaluation.
-We respond promptly and can discuss your case over the phone, in our office or on site.
+Please email or call our New Jersey redevelopment attorneys at 609-503-7016 to speak with one of our lawyers about a consultation or case evaluation.
+We respond promptly and can discuss your case over the phone, in our office or on-site.